BP, Transocean faulted for lax guidelines in Gulf spill report

 Rig workers conducted the negative pressure test “multiple times in multiple ways,” and inaccurately declared it a success after one unnamed crew member “proposed a novel, unsubstantiated theory about why the test results appeared the way they did,” the CSB said.

 The companies involved with drilling the Macondo well have all traded blame for the accident.
-The CSB findings make no criticism of Halliburton Co (HAL.N), the contractor that did the cementing work for the well.
+The CSB findings make no criticism of Halliburton Co, the contractor that did the cementing work for the well.

 Transocean and Halliburton have both charged that BP had a faulty well design for Macondo that was a major factor in the explosion.